Deploy the ZDM Proxy and monitoring

 If the ZDM Proxy instances fail to start up due to mistakes in the configuration, you can simply rectify the incorrect configuration values and run the deployment playbook again.

-With the exception of the Origin and Target credentials and the If you wish to change any of the cluster connection configuration variables (other than credentials and Please note that running the |
+With the exception of the origin credentials, target credentials, and the If you wish to change any of the cluster connection configuration variables (other than credentials and Be aware that running the |

 Setting up the Monitoring stack